jcooper1982/CalledAPIAADTest/README.md

+This demo is largely based on the blog post https://jaliyaudagedara.blogspot.com/2023/10/calling-aspnet-core-web-api-secured.html.
+It's purpose is to illustrate having an API use AAD based Managed Identity to authenticate to a downstream API.

 This is the Downstream API, corresponding to the upstream API from https://github.com/jcooper1982/CallingAPIAADTest

 This API is locked down such that it can only be called by callers which have valid roles over the audience "api://CalledAPIAADTest" corresponding to the valid App Registration linked below.